jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 ```
 {
     "linkedVaultId" : <string, the vault id of the app vault>,
-    "sharedBaseKey": <base64 encoded Base Key, either 128 or 256 bit long depending on the phone>,
+    "sharedBaseKey": <base64 encoded Base Key, either 128 or 256 bit long depending on the mobile device>,
     "serverPubKey": {
         "n" : <modulus as base64 of the Public Key of the app>,
         "e" : <exponent as base64 of the Public Key of the app>